llassan/Ace/React.md

 # React Lifecycle, Hooks, and Key Concepts

+## Why do we need a Framework

+Frameworks provide a structured and efficient way to build modern web applications.
+By using frameworks, developers can focus more on solving business problems rather than reinventing the wheel for common functionalities.

 ## What are the different phases of the component lifecycle?

 There are four different phases in the lifecycle of a React component: